BrianZeller/Data-Transfer/README.md

 4. Click on "Start Transfer" to start the transferring process
 5. An uploading process bar will appear
 6. Once transfer is done, a successful message will appear
-7. New "Contact" objects would be added in Insightly
+7. New Contact objects will be created in Insightly

+### Miscellaneous
+- The last updated date time is saved in savedData.txt
+- Local Business Executive and Local Service Provider place holders are in the UCI Affiliation section of contact_updated.py